-- The current carrying coil (deflecting coil) is connected in series and carries the current taken by the circuit under test.
+- The current-carrying coil (deflecting coil) is connected in series and carries the current taken by the circuit under test.
 The pressure coil (control coil) is connected across the circuit.

-- Current limiting resistor – CCR and PCR are connected in series with pressure and current coil to prevent damage in case of low resistance in external source.
+- Current limiting resistor – CCR and PCR are connected in series with pressure and current coil to prevent damage in case of low resistance in the external source.

-- In hand generator, the armature is moving in the field of permanent magnet or vice versa, to generate a test voltage by electromagnetic induction effect.
+- In hand generator, the armature is moving in the field of a permanent magnet or vice versa, to generate a test voltage by electromagnetic induction effect.

 - With an increase of potential voltage across the external circuit, the deflection of the pointer increases; and with an increase of current, the deflection of pointer decrease so the resultant torque on the movement is directly proportional to the potential difference and inversely proportional to the resistance.

 - When the external circuit is open, the torque due to voltage coil will be maximum and the pointer will read “infinity”.
 When there is short circuit the pointer will read “0”.